Bryter Layter: Reception

 Mojo called the album "certainly the most polished of his catalogue".
 Alternative Press called it "[one] of the most beautiful and melancholy albums ever recorded".

-In his book Never a Dull Moment: 1971 – The Year That Rock Exploded, David Hepworth described the song "At the Chime of a City Clock" as "the perfect soundtrack for the dispensing of a cup of tea in a polysytrene cup, marrying sound and image in a way that made me unsure whether I was watching a commercial or actually in a commercial".
+In his 2016 book Never a Dull Moment: 1971 – The Year That Rock Exploded, David Hepworth described the song "At the Chime of a City Clock" as "the perfect soundtrack for the dispensing of a cup of tea in a polystyrene cup, marrying sound and image in a way that made me unsure whether I was watching a commercial or actually in a commercial".

 Legacy

 In 2000, Q placed Bryter Layter at number 23 in its list of the 100 Greatest British Albums Ever.
 It ranked at number 14 in NME's list of the Greatest Albums of the '70s.

 It was voted number 306 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

 In 2003, the album was ranked number 245 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.

+The guitar Drake holds on the album cover is owned by Nick Laird-Clowes of The Dream Academy, whose "Life in a Northern Town" was written as an elegy to Drake.